Businesses in Dubai Mainland Exploring Opportunities For 100% Ownership

 The FDI law has already led to an upbeat mood in the market and is likely to lead the corporate landscape in 2020 rather than business mergers and company acquisitions.

-This positive trend in the domain of company formation became more visible the other day as news broke out that Aster DM Healthcare has secured formal clearance from the Dubai Department of Economic Development for 100 per cent ownership of its businesses in Dubai mainland.
+This positive trend in the domain of company formation in Dubai became more visible the other day as news broke out that Aster DM Healthcare has secured formal clearance from the Dubai Department of Economic Development for 100 per cent ownership of its businesses in Dubai mainland.

 Global chocolate maker Mars was the first company to avail 100% ownership in 2019.
 The stories of both Mars and Aster have created much optimism in the Dubai market.
 It is believed that more and more companies are likely to follow suit and buy shares of their local partners.